TatsianaKulakevich/tatsianakulakevich.github.io/_pages/media.md

 {% include base_path %}

+[Moldova is trying to join the EU, but it will have a hard time breaking away from Russia’s orbit.](https://theconversation.com/moldova-is-trying-to-join-the-eu-but-it-will-have-a-hard-time-breaking-away-from-russias-orbit-206838) <em>The Conversation</em>, June 2, 2023.

 [5 things to know about Moldova and Transnistria – and why Russia’s war in Ukraine is threatening their security, too.](https://theconversation.com/5-things-to-know-about-moldova-and-transnistria-and-why-russias-war-in-ukraine-is-threatening-their-security-too-200982) <em>The Conversation</em>, March 3, 2023.

 [Ukrainians’ commitment to fight off Russia grows stronger, as does their expectation of victory, as war enters second year.](https://theconversation.com/ukrainians-commitment-to-fight-off-russia-grows-stronger-as-does-their-expectation-of-victory-as-war-enters-second-year-196450) <em>The Conversation</em>, February 21, 2023.